-a customer of an Issuer (or third party represented by an IA Participant) who has been issued with a Card and a PIN by that IA Participant or by a third party represented by the IA Participant; or any person who operates an account or has access to an account held with an IA Participant (or third party represented by an IA Participant) who has been issued with a Card and PIN by the IA Participant (or third party represented by an IA Participant).
+(a) a customer of an Issuer (or third party represented by an IA Participant) who has been issued with a Card and a PIN by that IA Participant or by a third party represented by the IA Participant; or

+(b) any person who operates an account or has access to an account held with an IA Participant (or third party represented by an IA Participant) who has been issued with a Card and PIN by the IA Participant (or third party represented by an IA Participant).

-"Approved Card Payment System" is defined in the IAC Regulations and means a Card Payment System which:
+"Approved Card Payment System" is defined in the IAC Regulations and Amended effective 1.1.20 means a Card Payment System which:

-- is, or is eligible to be, a Recognised APS; and (a) - (b) is determined by the IAF to satisfy the Approval Criteria for Approved Card Payment Systems.
+- (a) is, or is eligible to be, a Recognised APS; and - (b) is determined by the IAF to satisfy the Approval Criteria for Approved Card Payment Systems.